Canon 1D Mark II vs Nikon D40X

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the D40X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Nikon D40X?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark II: